homeaway/Android-Coding-Challenge/README.md

 2. Make a detail screen so the user can drill down into a result
 3. The detail screen should allow the user to favorite the event
 4. Type ahead results should contain an indication if they had been favorited previously
+5. Favorited results should be saved between launches of the app

 The two screens can look similar to these: